 No. At this time the ONLY receipt date for this funding opportunity (RFA-RM-22-002) is April 1, 2022.

-The SPARC program plans to hold two informational webinars and one team-building webinar in early 2022 for the SPARC VNS Endpoints from Standardized Parameters (VESPA) funding opportunity announcement (RFA-RM-22-002).
+The SPARC program held two informational webinars and one team-building webinar in early 2022 for the SPARC VNS Endpoints from Standardized Parameters (VESPA) funding opportunity announcement (RFA-RM-22-002).